Here's Our Rant About TETRA Technologies Inc. (TTI)

 TTI’s Market Performance

-TTI stocks went down by -13.31% for the week, with a monthly jump of 5.52% and a quarterly performance of 25.93%, while its annual performance rate touched 8.13%.
-The volatility ratio for the week stands at 5.63% while the volatility levels for the past 30 days are set at 6.29% for TETRA Technologies Inc..
-The simple moving average for the period of the last 20 days is -3.98% for TTI stocks with a simple moving average of -4.79% for the last 200 days.
+TTI stocks went up by 16.67% for the week, with a monthly jump of 27.49% and a quarterly performance of 40.53%, while its annual performance rate touched 27.05%.
+The volatility ratio for the week stands at 7.50% while the volatility levels for the past 30 days are set at 6.99% for TETRA Technologies Inc..
+The simple moving average for the period of the last 20 days is 14.38% for TTI stocks with a simple moving average of 15.73% for the last 200 days.

 Analysts’ Opinion of TTI